-Zahra Himani, a Property Solicitor and Senior Associate at Finchley-based law firm OGR Stock Denton LLP, said that the Supreme Court decision in Nottingham City Council v Parr and another will become increasingly relevant under the new rules.
+Zahra Himani, a Property Solicitor and Senior Associate at Finchley-based law firm OGR Stock Denton Solicitors, said that the Supreme Court decision in Nottingham City Council v Parr and another will become increasingly relevant under the new rules.

 The case concerned whether a property with a bedroom that the local council deemed to be too small to comply with the HMO rules could receive an HMO licence on that basis that it was let to students who are likely to make greater use of shared facilities than other tenants.

 The Supreme Court found in favour of the landlord and ruled that the room in question could only be let to a student.

 Under the new rules, which came into effect this month, any house let to five or more unrelated people who share the same facilities, will require a licence costing £1,235.